Generated Olympic Peninsula rainforest river scene representing the Queets River, not an exact location photo

 Move to Quinault for a less remote Olympic valley, Hoh for a more familiar Highway 101 read, or Bogachiel for easier Forks-area access.

-Check Washington sport fishing rules, current emergency rule changes, and Olympic National Park regulations before fishing the Queets.
-Conservation closures, protected species, and reach-specific rules can change the day completely.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Washington sport fishing rules, current emergency rule changes, and Olympic National Park rules before fishing the Queets.
+Conservation closures, protected species, and section-by-section rules can change the day completely.

 Primary orientation point for road access, weather, and flow decisions.